-Real Justice PAC endorses respected defense attorney and criminal justice reform advocate Joe Gonzales for District Attorney of Bexar County, Texas.
+Real Justice PAC endorses respected defense attorney and criminal justice reform advocate Joe Gonzales for re-election as the District Attorney of Bexar County, Texas.

 In contrast, Gonzales won by pledging to reform the criminal justice system so that everyone is treated equally and with respect.
 Gonzales opposes Trump’s dangerous policies and will fight for justice for all Bexar county residents regardless of their heritage, religion or immigration status.